 Mentoring is a development partnership through which one person shares knowledge, experience, skills or information to support the development of someone else.
-CharityComms matches comms professionals working in the charity sector in mentoring relationships with external comms colleagues to help them with their professional development.
+We match comms professionals from our organisational members in mentoring relationships with external comms colleagues to help them with their professional development or a specific comms issue.

 You don’t have to have 20 years of experience to be a mentor for us.
 People from different sized charities and job levels apply for mentors on our scheme, from comms assistants to associate directors of communications.
 So we’re looking to recruit a broad range of mentors.